akermu/emacs-libvterm/README.md

 ### How can I get the directory tracking in a more understandable way?

-If you looked at the reccomended way to set-up directory tracking, you will have noticed that it requires printing obscure code like `\e]2;%m:%2~\a` (unless you are using `fish`).
+If you looked at the recommended way to set-up directory tracking, you will have noticed that it requires printing obscure code like `\e]2;%m:%2~\a` (unless you are using `fish`).